eper-io/tig/readme.md

 The design considerations were the following.

 - AI generates more code than people.
+- Code duplication is a huge cost reduction opportunity in data lakes.
 - Copilots can apply generic code.
 Author bookkeeping becomes unnecessary.
 - Reliability becomes more important with more code and less time to verify.
 - It is better to address code with its entire hash than a file name, date, or version.